top of page

 - Jo and Eric, owners, Albert Park

 Albert Park House is a dramatic and moody renovation of an original 1900s heritage-listed Victorian terrace in Albert Park.
-The Victorian bones of the house had some elegant features, but recent renovations had rendered the home utilitarian and plain, and we sought to revive some of the soul that had been lost.
+The Victorian bones of the house had some elegant features, but recent renovations had rendered the home utilitarian and plain.
+Our intention was to breathe renewed energy into the house and gardens collectively, bringing back the character and soul of this beautiful heritage home.

 Prior to renovating, the home’s rear living and kitchen area looked onto a dreary courtyard and garage studio, and the improvement of this outlook was central to the design intent and has proven to be integral to the success of the renovation.
-We felt that the relationship of the house, studio and garden needed to be harmonised to all three's mutual benefit.
-This has been done by employing a few elementary techniques to declutter and simplify the previously fragmented layout and by focusing on the views from the interiors to the courtyard gardens.
+Our approach sought to harmonise the relationship between the house, studio and garden, for the mutual benefit of each space.
+We achieved the desired cohesion and harmony by employing elementary techniques to declutter and simplify the previously fragmented layout.

 This project is located on the lands of the Bunarong People and we wish to acknowledge them as Traditional Custodians.